Giro d'Italia: The race

 The first Giro time trial was over 62 km between Bologna and Ferrara in 1933 and was won by Alfredo Binda.
 A time trial is sometimes used as the penultimate or final stage, and some editions have featured a mountain time trial stage.
 The first stage in modern Giros is often a short trial, a prologue, to decide who wears pink on the opening day.
 The first prologue occurred in the 1968 Giro d'Italia.
 The route stretched 5.7 km around the streets of Campione d'Italia and was won by the Frenchman Charly Grosskost.
 The riders raced the course in an unusual format, with the riders racing in ten groups of thirteen and the time not being counted towards their overall time.

 The first team time trial occurred in the 1937 Giro d'Italia and was won by the Italian team, Legnano.
 The course was 60 km in length and stretched from Viareggio to Marina di Massa.

 The Giro takes place mainly in Italy, but some stages have departure or conclusion locations in, or pass through, the neighboring countries of San Marino, France, Switzerland, Austria, Slovenia and Vatican City State.
-The other countries visited, usually in connection with the opening stages of the race, are Belgium, Luxembourg, Croatia, Denmark, Ireland, Germany, Greece, Israel, Netherlands, Monaco and the United Kingdom.
+The other countries visited, usually in connection with the opening stages of the race, are Belgium, Bulgaria, Luxembourg, Croatia, Denmark, Ireland, Germany, Greece, Israel, Monaco, Netherlands, and the United Kingdom.